TUM-DSE/research-work-info/checklist.md

 # Checklist

-All the steps needed to complete your thesis.
+All the steps needed to complete your research work at [DSE](https://dse.in.tum.de/).

 ## Towards registration